larryaasen/obslib-framework/README.md

 Compile, link, and run your project.

+There is an [example](example) folder containing a macOS app that links with this framework.

 ## Building

 When building this framework, the Xcode Build Phase configuration has a Run Script phase to fix the paths in the dylibs.

-It can be built using Codemagic or GitHub Actions.
+This framework can be built using Codemagic or GitHub Actions.

+## Cocoapods

+There is a Cocoapods pod for obslib that can be used to build this framework into a macOS app.
+See this [example](example_pod) for more details.

 ## TODO